zeek/zeekctl/doc/main.rst

 For a cluster setup that spans more than one machine, there are additional requirements:

+  - All machines in the cluster must be running exactly the *same* operating system (even the version must be the same).

   - Every host in the cluster must have *rsync* installed.